Big Data Trends to Follow in 2022

 At its core, data as a service allows companies to prioritize investment over operational expenses when it comes to analytics.
 For instance, organizations can develop, test, and launch products without necessarily spending on hardware, licenses, or even source systems.

-As the name suggests, predictive analytics involves forecasting big data future trends using current and historical statistical metrics.
+As the name suggests, predictive analytics involves forecasting big data development future trends using current and historical statistical metrics.
 This trend will be key in 2022 for businesses that want to improve product iteration capacity and quality, enhance control, reduce risk, as well as mitigate fraud through early detection.
 Businesses spent nearly $215 billion on business intelligence and big data analytics in 2021.
 This figure will likely grow in 2022.

 The most sought-after IT talents in predictive analytics in 2022 will likely be: